-A 10% strengthening of \in against Sterling, based on outstanding financial assets and liabilities at 31 May 2018 would have increased the reported loss by \in 1,563 (2017: decreased the reported loss by \in 6,866) as a consequence of the retranslation of foreign currency denominated financial assets and liabilities at those dates.
-A weakening of 10% of the \in against Sterling would have had an equal and opposite effect.
+A 10% strengthening of Euro against Sterling, based on outstanding financial assets and liabilities at 31 May 2019 would have decreased the reported loss by €1,795 (2018: increased the reported loss by €1,563) as a consequence of the retranslation of foreign currency denominated financial assets and liabilities at those dates.
+A weakening of 10% of the Euro against Sterling would have had an equal and opposite effect.
 It is assumed that all other variables, especially interest rates, remain constant in the analysis.

-to and forming part of the consolidated and company financial statements for the financial year ended 31 May 2018 (continued)
+to and forming part of the consolidated and company financial statements for the financial year ended 31 May 2019 (continued)